brettz9/intl-dom/README.md

   // See `defaultLocaleResolver`
   localeResolver: defaultLocaleResolver,

-  // "rich", "plain", or a function; see "Message styles" and
+  // "richNested", "rich", "plain", or a function; see "Message styles" and
   //   `getMessageForKeyByStyle`
-  messageStyle: 'rich',
+  messageStyle: 'richNested',

   // A regular expression with the first capturing group identifying
   //   a formatted subject (by default, the contents within curly brackets);